 By Kelly Bogard

-Happy New Year!
-As we start 2016, I want to share a little health, wealth and happiness.
+As we start the New Year, I want to share a little health, wealth and happiness.
 Health—this week’s recipe is full of veggies to make your body strong.
 Wealth—it is said black-eyed peas are good luck and represent coins for a prosperous new year.
 And finally happiness—yummy food makes happy people!

 I can’t remember a New Year’s Day that didn’t include my mother’s corned beef with fried cabbage and black-eyed peas.
 It’s a meal the entire family looks forward to each year.
 It’s also a meal that takes all day to prepare.
 Since I know you have a ton of resolutions to start writing, I thought I would share just a little piece of it.

 The prep on this recipe is a snap, and within an hour you have a great side dish or dip to share with family and friends.

 This is a great dip for parties with chips but can also be a wonderful side dish for your New Year’s day get together.
 We hope you all have a happy and prosperous 2016.
 From all of us at Texas Table Top, enjoy!